chopdicemince/chopdicemince.github.io/_posts/2018-08-05-objective-c.md

 1. The Foundation library has classes for "foundation" objects such as strings and arrays.

-2. The AppKit library has classes for creating applicattions.
+2. The AppKit library has classes for creating applications.

 On iOS, AppKit is replaced by UIKit, and "Cocoa" is called "Cocoa touch."